mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 This is a really simple protocol that defines how the app is to authorize itself.
-We will implement it soon, but first we have to add someplace where we can store
-any auth tokens we receive from the API.
+Before we implement it, we have to add a way to store any auth tokens we receive.

 `Disclaimer:` As an app grows, I find it easier to separate the app into context
 related parts instead of class types.
 In other words, instead of the `Model` and
 `Services` grouping, the app should probably benefit from grouping the code into
 `Movies` and `Authentication` groups instead, where each group could contain all
-related functionality for that group, like views, extensions etc. However, let's
+related functionality for that group, like views, extensions etc.
-stick with this setup.

 Ok, back to storing auth tokens.
 Remember what I told you about the `ApiContext`
 earlier?
 Well, it's a **PERFECT** place to store these tokens, so let's do just